-The NCWIT Aspirations in Computing Educator Award (sponsored by AT&T) publicly celebrates educators who encourage high school women’s interest and participation in technology pursuits.
-Educator Award recipients form a national community of peers, share practices, and empower other educators to encourage the participation of women in computing.
+The NCWIT Aspirations in Computing (AiC) Educator Award publicly celebrates formal and informal educators who encourage high school women’s interest and participation in technology pursuits.
+To date, nearly 400 educators have been honored.

-Applications for the 2017 Aspirations in Computing Educator Award open on September 1, 2016.
+Applications for the 2018 Aspirations in Computing Educator Affiliate Award are closed.

 Any teacher, counselor, administrator, mentor, or other influencer who supports high school women’s passion for computing and technology is welcome to apply if he or she meets all of the following criteria:

-- Applicant resides in the U.S. or is a U.S. citizen residing in Puerto Rico, Guam, the U.S. Virgin Islands, or on a U.S. overseas military base.
+- Applicant is a U.S. citizen who resides in the U.S. or is a U.S. citizen residing in Puerto Rico, Guam, the U.S. Virgin Islands, or on a U.S. overseas military base.

 - Applicant has a valid U.S. Tax Identification or Social Security Number.

-- Applicant has endorsed a completed1 Award for Aspirations in Computing application (for high school women) from the 2016-2017 season.
-Endorsements must be completed by November 14, 2016.
+- Applicant has endorsed a 2018 Award for Aspirations in Computing application (for women in grades 9 through 12); endorsements must be completed by November 13, 2017.

-- recognition at a local Aspirations Award event and increased visibility in his or her school district and community
+- increased visibility in his or her school district and community

 - NCWIT resources and promotional items